Torram/magic-docs/docs/Client-Development/Components/InventoryLogs/InventoryLogs.md

-Component that reports the changelog of a card quantity, that was manually modified by an user.
+Component that reports the changes of a card quantity, that was manually modified by an user.

 ```tsx
 export function InventoryLog({ log }) {